 1: Let Your Bank Know About Your Trip

-…and let them know about your trip.
 Otherwise, if you plan to use your credit or debit card outside of the United States, the bank may assume it’s been stolen and you’ll be stranded without funds until the situation is fixed.
 Most banks have online systems to note your travel dates and locations (though some already have a travel feature built-in if you’ve used that account to book tickets—still good to double check though!).

-Be sure that all of your financial tools and IDs are up-to-date and not slated to expire during your trip.
+Be sure that all of your financial tools and IDs are up-to-date and not slated to expire during your trip (or even shortly after).
 It’s also a good idea to schedule payments on credit cards, cars, loans, and other important monetary obligations ahead of time.
 If your accounts are on autopay, be sure that you have more than enough to cover those in case you’re offline and can’t respond to an issue.

 2: Invest in a Power Converter and Adapter

 Before heading abroad, do some research: will the countries you’re visiting have the same type of electric current as your home country?
-Many won’t.
-To avoid damaging your electronic devices, purchase a power converter, available through online retailers and in many department stores.
+Some won’t, so to avoid damaging your electronic devices, purchase a power converter, available through online retailers and in many department stores.
 You also should look at the type of adapter needed for your destination—fortunately many power converters come with a variety of adapters so that you can plug in everything you need with no worries!

 When I visited France, Italy, Spain, and Malta, I used a power converter in every hotel to keep my camera battery and other electronics charged.
 One of my friends accidentally left hers behind and missed out on a lot of photo opportunities—so consider bringing an extra converter in case you tend to be forgetful!